Menu Close

 3. Parents or legal guardians of Non-Voting members shall be deemed members on behalf of their child upon successful completion of the application form and submission of all fees and dues.

-4. Other Members, which include Coaches, assistant coaches, intramural program committee members, travel program committee members and main board members, shall be deemed voting members of the respective program for which they volunteer.
-Coach’s membership takes effect upon their satisfaction of the selection requirements for the respective program.
-The membership remains in effect as long as the volunteer remains in good standing.
+4. Other Members, which include Coaches, assistant coaches, intramural program committee members, travel program committee members or main board members, shall be deemed voting members. of the respective program for which they volunteer.
+A Coach’s membership takes effect upon their satisfaction of the selection requirements for the respective program.
+A Board Member’s membership takes effect upon satisfaction and approval of a background check; and for coaches, a background check and any additional requirements need to be satisfied for position implementation.
+The membership remains in effect as long as the individual or volunteer remains in good standing.

 Each member shall be enrolled in either, or both, of the corporation’s two programs, namely, intramural and travel.
 Each member shall be required to register annually and provide a current valid electronic address for means of club communications.